Ji-Xinyou/BlogbackupRepo/jiBlog/source/_posts/6-S081-lec5-RISCV-calling-conventions.md

 * **Caller Saved** registers are **not** reserved across function calls.
 * **Callee Saved** registers are reserved across function calls.
 The caller has to find someway to save those registers.

+The convention also states, the **return value** is in a0 and a1, and **arguments** of the function is in a0-a7.
+* If more arguments are given, they should reside on stack.

 ---

 <!--more-->